Thermalization in open many-body systems and KMS detailed balance

 where $H_{LS}^0$ and $H_{LS}$ are two Hermitian operators such that $[H_{LS}^0,\gamma_S]=0$, and $H_{LS} =\frac{1}{2}\sum_{\omega\neq\tilde{\omega}} S^{\omega,\tilde{\omega}}_{kl} A_k^\dagger(\tilde{\omega})A_l(\omega)$, where the coefficients $\gamma^{\omega,\tilde{\omega}}_{kl}$ and $S^{\omega,\tilde{\omega}}_{kl}$ satisfy:

-\end{theorem} We refer to App.~\ref{app:channels} for the proof, similar to that of Thm.~\ref{thm:KMSstructuralcharacterization}.
-Since KMS Lindbladians do not require the RWA, they are natural candidates for emerging as the effective dynamics of a system-bath interaction in scenarios in which that approximation may not be valid.
+\end{theorem} We refer to App.~\ref{app:channels} for the proof, similar to that of Thm.~\ref{thm:KMSstructuralcharacterization}. \ms{Since KMS Lindbladians do not require the RWA, which is a restrictive assumption for many-body system and bath interactions, they are a natural candidate for describing the effective dynamics of open system thermalization}.
 We show this is the case in Sec.~\ref{sec:CPderivation} and Sec.~\ref{sec:exactDB}.